Get a risk-based view of your entire attack surface so you can quickly identify, investigate and prioritize vulnerabilities.

 Configuring Your Tenable Connector in Cisco Vulnerability Management

-- Set the Host location for the Tenable.io instance.
+- Host: Set the Host location for the Tenable.io instance.
 This is typically cloud.tenable.com:443.

-- Select Include Tenable Unlicensed Assets and Vulnerabilities
+Include Tenable Unlicensed Assets and Vulnerabilities.
+Select this option.

-- By default, this is unchecked.
-Unlicensed assets and vulnerabilities are not exported into Cisco Vulnerability Management.
+* By default, this option is not selected.
+When you do not select it, unlicensed assets and vulnerabilities are not exported into Cisco Vulnerability Management.

-- Pulls in assets and vulnerabilities that are not considered “licensed” by Tenable.
+* Pulls in assets and vulnerabilities that are not considered “licensed” by Tenable.
 These tend to be plugins excluded from license limits or assets older than 90 days.
+For more details, refer to the License information from Tenable. - Asset Inactivity Limit: Enter a time in days for the connector level asset inactivity limit.
+Cisco recommends 2-3 times the scan cadence of your connector scans.

 Vulnerability Date Information

-- "Found" within Cisco Vulnerability Management is when Tenable.io first detected the vulnerability and maps to the ‘first_found’ field in Tenable
+- "Found" in Cisco Vulnerability Management is when Tenable.io first detected the vulnerability and maps to the ‘first_found’ field in Tenable.

-- "Last Seen" within Cisco Vulnerability Management is the last date Tenable.io detected the vulnerability and maps to the ‘last_found’ field in Tenable
+- "Last Seen" in Cisco Vulnerability Management is the last date Tenable.io detected the vulnerability and maps to the ‘last_found’ field in Tenable.

 Tenable Connector API Calls

-The following API calls are performed during a connector run to retrieve the Tenable information and import it into the Cisco Vulnerability Management Platform.
+The following API calls are performed during a connector run to retrieve the Tenable information and import it into Cisco Vulnerability Management.

-- Exports all hosts seen by Tenable scans in the last 90 days.
+- Exports all hosts that Tenable scans have seen in the last 90 days.

 - Pulls all Host asset tags.